 A solarium tan is not a safe tan

-The International Agency for Research on Cancer (IARC) has moved ultraviolet emitting tanning beds to its highest cancer risk category and labelled them as ‘carcinogenic to humans’.
+The International Agency for Research on Cancer has moved UV-emitting tanning beds to its highest cancer risk category and labelled them as 'carcinogenic to humans'.
 Solariums can also cause eye damage, immediate skin damage (such as sunburn, irritation, redness and swelling) and possible immune system changes.

 Cancer Council Australia and the Australasian College of Dermatologists do not support tanning in solariums in any circumstances.